MAX (Calgary)

 MAX is a bus rapid transit network operated by Calgary Transit in Calgary, Alberta, Canada.
 MAX forms a part of Calgary Transit's rapid transit network, along with the CTrain light rail system.

 The MAX system opened in November 2018 with three routes: MAX Orange, MAX Teal, and MAX Purple.
 The MAX Yellow line opened in December 2019.
 MAX routes are distinguished from Calgary's existing express bus network, branded as "BRT", by the use of dedicated transitway on three lines, heated shelters, real-time information, and elevated sidewalks.

 Routes

 BRT routes

-In addition to the MAX network, Calgary Transit operates four separate routes branded as "BRT".
+In addition to the MAX network, Calgary Transit operates two separate routes branded as "BRT".
 They are not considered to be part of Calgary's rapid transit network, and do not use dedicated transitway, heated shelter, real-time information, or elevated sidewalks.

 Fares

 MAX services use the same fare structure as the rest of the Calgary Transit system.
-As of January 2020, a single adult fare is $3.50, or $2.40 for youth.
+As of July 2024, a single adult fare is $3.70, or $2.50 for youth.
 Day, monthly, low-income, and university passes are also available.